mandober/debrief.haskell/hs.GLOSSARY.md

 ## ST trick
 In Haskell, the `ST` trick is a technique for scoping the lifetime of a piece of data via an existential variable.

+## Symmetric function
+A function is symmetric is it can be composed with itself.

 ## Thunk
 In strict languages, a thunk usually refers to a function that is used as a way to delay the evaluation of an expression.
 Thunks are more effective in PLs with first-class function support.
 For example, in JS, as in all strict PLs, function application triggers a full evaluation of function's args; to prevent an argument from being evaluated, JS programmers can wrap that arg in a thunk, e.g. `let thunk = () => arg`, and pass that into function instead.
 Later, that arg can be retrieved and evaluated by calling the `thunk()`.
 In Haskell, thunks have a similar purpose, but here they are realized as highly specialized function-like objects adjusted for use in a non-strict setting.

+## Type class
+A type class is a language entity similar to an interface, in that it defines a set of behaviors that members of the class must implement.

+Type classes divide types into subclasses, like a class of number types, printable types, mappable types, etc.

+The type of polymorphism type classes give rise to is *ad hoc polymorphism*; it allows using the same name for a function that does a similar thing across many different types.
+More concretely, the 'Functor' class groups mappable types.
+Each member type had to implement the main mapping function "map" to be granted membership to Functor.
+This means that many different types have the same name for the mapping function ('map'), even though each type has (even drastically) different implementation of it.

+The immediate advantage is that thenceforth, we can use the same, easily remembered name, for a mapping function at any type.
+Ad hoc polymorphism enables generic programming in exactly the same way - common functionality (behavior, like mapping) has the same name everywhere.
+If we have a set of such behaviors, we can write highly generic functions that don't even know what concrete type they are dealing with - that gets resolved later at call sites; a function then sees that its arg is, e.g. an integer, so it gets reveled that all generic behaviors (functions) should be specialized to integers (so the 'map' name is resolved with, say, 'mapInt' function).

+- type class declaration
+- type class implementation
+- defining an class instance for a type
+- deriving type class instances automatically
+- a type class instance
+- type class head
+  - receiver type ctor of a class
+- type class body
+  - type class methods
+  - method signatures
+  - minimal definition
+  - methods with default implementation
+  - default (specialized) methods

 ## Typed hole
 A typed hole is a part of type signature that is left unspecified.
 The "hole" is formed when a type-level subexpression, that is a part of the overall type signature, is annotated with an underscore (either placed there by itself or prefixing an existing name).
 For example, instead of writing the entire type `StateT Integer IO`, you may leave out the (easily inferrable) middle part, writing `StateT _ IO` instead.
 Typed holes are half-way between a compiler-inferred and a user-annotated type.
 Typed holes may be useful when dealing with a particularly long and verbose signature (especially in type aliases).
 A *partially annotated type* is a type signature or a type annotation with a typed hole.